patrickcortez/GitCord/Readme.md

  - Merge, create, switcg and delete branches.
  - Get the status of a repository.
  - Manage files and directories of a repository.
- - Pull and push to remote repository/ies.
+ - Pull and push [partially implemented] to remote repository/ies.
+ - List Remotes
+ - Add,Pop and list tasks
+ - Authenticate [not finished]

 ---